 Q. Do the exam-based specialized high schools look at middle school grades and state ELA and math scores too?

 A. No. It's all about the SHSAT.
 In fact, these eight schools have no say in who is admitted.
 Instead, students are assigned based on an algorithm that factors in each student's SHSAT score, how each student ranks her preferences for attending the schools and the number of seats available at each school.

 Q. Do I need to take the SHSAT to apply to LaGuardia High School?

-A. No. There is a separate admissions process for LaGuardia, which selects students based on an audition as well as a review of middle school grades, state test scores and records of attendance.
+A. No. There is a separate admissions process for LaGuardia, which selects students based on an audition.
+You can learn more about the audition process for La Guardia on its website.